publisha/publisha.github.io/pages/shakespeareCover.md

 We will need some assets, such as images and text and we will use Photoshop to modify any images that we intend to use.
 We will use InDesign to prepare the PDF ready for print.

-> **Note**: It is presumed that you have downloaded the files from the [GitHub repository here](https://github.com/publisha/shakespeare_repo).
+> **Note:** It is presumed that you have downloaded the files from the [GitHub repository here](https://github.com/publisha/shakespeare_repo).

 Your task (once you decide on the play to use) is to design a cover with the following steps:

-- Use a blank Photoshop file with the size 198mm x 129mm (portrait and 300dpi)
+- Use a new blank Photoshop file with the size 198mm x 129mm (portrait and 300dpi)
 - Arrange in that space the title of the play
 - Keep it simple at first and use layers to try different versions
 - Try colour for the text
 - Possibly add an image on another layer
 - Make sure that there is enough contrast between the image and the text
 - Optionally add further text (Shakespeare, quotes from the play etc)

-- Add this image to the InDesign template for the whole Cover
-- Add spine text
-- Add text for blurb on back of Cover
-- Add images etc.
+Once you have some clear idea for your design you can now use the provided template that represents the full cover (back, spine and front).
+You can use this to further develop your ideas for the whole cover that might include an image that goes around the spine and the back.

 ## Our page size

+### Some maths

-For this exercise we are proposing a book page size of 198mm x 129mm.
+We are using a book page size of 198mm x 129mm.
 We need to double this and add a spine (for this book we will choose a spine of 12mm) and a bleed of 3mm.
 We need a bleed because the image on the cover will go right to the edge and be trimmed.

 Ultimately we need an InDesign document for the complete cover, and we provide a template for this, using these dimensions.
 If you want to mock up the cover using Photoshop (because you want to use images or painterly techniques) then you need a template with the following dimensions.